Applications for the 2022/2023 session closed on 6 May 2022.

-In the interests of fairness, the basic criterion for entry onto the Diploma is based on your marks (at first sitting) obtained in those subjects designed to meet the Law Society of Scotland’s foundation programme outcomes.
+In the interests of fairness, the basic criterion for entry to the Diploma is based on your marks (at first sitting) obtained in those subjects designed to meet the Law Society of Scotland’s foundation programme outcomes.
 These subjects map to outcomes that are universally required regardless of which university you study at.
 However the individual subjects that are required can differ in name at each university.
-You should check with your LLB university Law School to confirm what the correct subjects are.
+You should check with your LLB university law school to confirm what the correct subjects are.

 This criterion could be moderated (in either direction and at individual Diploma providers’ discretion) by the class and type of degree obtained, overall number of fails in those subjects designed to meet the Law Society of Scotland’s foundation programme outcomes, other qualifications (both undergraduate and postgraduate) and special circumstances affecting the academic performance of individual students such as illness, other personal factors and the weight and nature of curriculum (unless already taken into account internally).